Table of Contents

 Often, in order to meet the income limit set forth by Medicaid, applicants believe that they can give their assets away.
 Unfortunately, this is not the case.
 Transferring assets can instead result in penalties that could prevent an applicant from being eligible for Medicaid for a certain amount of time.
 This is where a New Jersey Medicaid trust may come in.
 This kind of trust may be able to help an individual prepare for their future long-term care.

 A well-designed Medicaid trust can make all the difference when it comes to your Medicaid eligibility.
-In a Medicaid trust, the government will not be able to tap into the individual’s assets and use them to pay for the Medicaid costs.
+In a Medicaid trust, the government will not be able to tap into the individual’s assets and use them to pay for Medicaid costs.
 A Medicaid trust can be used to keep assets protected while still ensuring that the individual is eligible to receive Medicaid.
 Seeking the legal advice of an experienced New Jersey Medicaid trust lawyer is very important.
-Schedule a consultation with the Matus Law Group today to learn more about Medicaid trusts.
+Schedule a consultation with The Matus Law Group today to learn more about Medicaid trusts.

 We Are Here To Help